dustinpfister/blog_posts/_posts/threejs-mesh-material-index.md

 ## What to know before getting into Mesh Material index values

-It should go without saying that this is not a getting started post with three.js, and I also will not be getting into the basics of javaScript and any additional topics that you should have a solid grasp on before hand.
-Still in this section I will be going over some of the things that you show know before getting into mesh material index values.
-If you thing that you know what you need to know with that you can of course skip over this section.
+It should go without saying that this is not a [getting started post with three.js](/2018/04/04/threejs-getting-started/), and I also will not be getting into the basics of javaScript, and any additional topics that you should have a solid grasp on before hand.
+Still in this section I will be going over some of the things that you show know before getting into mesh material index values of group objects of a buffer geometry instance.

 ### Version Numbers matter big time with three.js